d12frosted/elpa-mirror/melpa/magit-vcsh-readme.txt

 See also the commentary in vcsh.el for more information.

-Corrections and constructive feedback appreciated.
+Corrections and productive feedback appreciated, publicly (<public@smrk.net>, inbox.smrk.net) or in private.